-Yes, contractual provisions requiring reference/submission to arbitration of disputes arising out of legal relationships between parties, where at least one of the parties is a national of/resident in a country other than India, are recognised under the Arbitration and Conciliation Act, 1996, and will be enforced by Indian courts unless they fall foul of any conditions that result in an award not being enforceable under the New York Convention.
+Yes, contractual provisions requiring reference/submission to arbitration of disputes arising out of legal relationships between parties, where at least one of the parties is a national of/resident in or incorporated in a country other than India and the dispute is considered "commercial" under Indian law (such arbitrations being "international commercial arbitrations") are recognised under the Arbitration and Conciliation Act, 1996.
+Similarly, arbitral awards will be enforced by Indian courts unless they fall foul of any conditions that result in an award not being enforceable under the New York Convention.